A survey on independence-based Markov networks learning: The Markov networks learning problem

-An elegant, efficient and scalable strategy used by several independence-based algorithms in the literature is called the \emph{local-to-global} strategy, presented in a recent work of \citep{Aliferis2010b}.
+An elegant, efficient and scalable strategy used by several independence-based algorithms in the literature is called the \emph{local-to-global} strategy, presented in a recent work of \cite{Aliferis2010b}.
 This is a generalization of previous algorithms using such strategy.
-Algorithm~\ref{algLGLMN} shows the outline of this theoretically sound and straightforward procedure.
+Algorithm~\ref{algLGLMN} shows the outline of this theoretically sound and straightforward procedure, omitting the third step of edges orientation, used for learning Bayesian networks .

-Such strategy suggest to construct the independence structure by dividing the problem in $n$ different Markov blanket learning problems.
-The learning of Markov blanket is generalized by Aliferis et al., for learning Bayesian networks, in the Generalized Local Learning (GLL) framework \citep{Aliferis2010}.
-Algorithms using a local-to-global strategy learn locally the Markov blanket of every variable in the domain, and then, construct a global structure linking each of these variables with every member of its Markov blanket using an ``OR rule'' (an edge exists between two variables $X$ and $Y$ when $X\in\blanket{Y}~or~Y\in\blanket{X}$).
+Such a strategy suggests to construct the independence structure by dividing the problem into $n$ different Markov blanket learning problems, that is, the Markov blanket is learned for each variable of the domain $\set{V}$.
+The learning of Markov blanket is generalized by Aliferis et al., for learning Bayesian networks, in the Generalized Local Learning (GLL) framework \cite{Aliferis2010}.
+Algorithms using a local-to-global strategy learn locally the Markov blanket of every variable in the domain, and then construct a global structure linking each of these variables with every member of its Markov blanket, using an ``OR rule'' (an edge exists between two variables $X$ and $Y$ when $X\in\blanket{Y}~or~Y\in\blanket{X}$).